 Student finance is a complex issue, and needs careful, long-term planning.
 So take advantage of our advisory service and start your preparations by asking us for a personal consultation.

-Please note that that we grant scholarships on an ongoing basis so we recommend you to apply early.
+Please note that that we grant scholarships on an ongoing basis so we recommend you apply early.

 Your application for a scholarship can only be considered if the form is completed and submitted before your participation in our Assessment Center.